thoughtbot/ios-on-rails/book/iOS/posting_a_user_afn.md

 ### Setting the Headers Conditionally

-Now that we have a POST to users method and persist the token we recieve from this method, we can conditionally set our session's headers depending on if we have that token yet.
+Now that we have a POST to users method and persist the token we recieve from this method, we can conditionally set our session's headers depending on whether we have that token yet.

 Currently, our singleton sets a new `tb-device-token` and the `tb-app-secret` in the session's headers every time it initializes.
 These are the correct headers for POST to users, but we need different headers for all other reqeusts.